mdLafrance/pygendocs/README.md

 docstring_style = "Numpydocs"
 codegen_server = "http://localhost:8000/v1"
 ```
-The internal pydantic struct [`PyGenDocsConfiguration`](./src/pygendocs/config.py#L23) outlines all supported configuration options, and is simply constructed out of the options the exist in `pyproject.toml`.
+The internal pydantic struct [`PyGenDocsConfiguration`](./src/pygendocs/config.py#L23) outlines all supported configuration options.
 Refer to that struct for supported options and their syntax.

 ## LLM integration and self-hosting 🤖
 > 👷‍♂️ tbd